montysecurity/OpenHunt/README.md

 #### TTPs by Target

 This works very similiarly to `TTPs by Country`.
-However, instead of looking at the groups by country of origin/affiliation, it only pulls the TTPs for groups that target the country/sector provided with `-t, --target`.
+However, instead of looking at the groups by country of origin/affiliation, it only pulls the TTPs for groups that target the country/sector provided with `--filter`.

 ##### Targets Supported